lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 export default Main;
 ```

-You might notice that we've changed from `Route component={}` to [`Route render={}`](https://reacttraining.com/react-router/web/api/Route/render-func) props.
-This allows us to use an inline function to pass props through to our routed components.
+You might notice that we've changed from using the Route's `component={}` prop to a [`render={}`](https://reacttraining.com/react-router/web/api/Route/render-func) prop.
+This allows us to use an inline function to pass props through with our routed components.

 Now our application is aware of our authentication state, we can modify our `Header` to show our log in/log out button.